mbn0/obsidian/FormBuilder/Notes for project.md

 When uncommented:
 - works as expected for `testingConnection`
-- no info of how it works with `ExcuteDatabaseQuery`
+- no info of how it works with `ExcuteDatabaseQuery` Action taken:
+- uncommented port in function for connection testing
+- left the original function (inside `ExcuteDatabaseQuery`) as is.
 ## Two components with the same selector.
 app-dialog in components/form-designer/components/dialog
 and in components/shared/app-dialog